Online activity can be monitored via your broadband provider to ensure that your child stays safe on the internet.

-Communication in conjunction with broadband parental controls should help you feel confident that your children are safe while using the internet.
+Talking to your child about staying safe online and using broadband parental controls should help you feel confident that your children are using the internet safely.

-It's important to talk to your children about their internet usage and experiences.
-For hints and guidance on how to approach this, visit the NSPCC's website† and the UK Safer Internet Centre.
+It's important to openly communicate with your children about their internet usage and experiences.
+For hints and guidance on how to approach this, visit the NSPCC's website and the UK Safer Internet Centre.

-As well as the home PC, remember that smartphones, tablets, games consoles and other devices that connect to the internet will have settings to activate parental controls.
+As well as the home computer, remember that smartphones, tablets, games consoles and other devices that connect to the internet will have settings to activate parental controls too.

-If your child goes online away from home, the same controls might not be in place at other people's houses or on public wi-fi.
-Agree with your child about how they will use public wi-fi, or let other parents know what your child is or isn't allowed to do online.
+If your child goes online away from home, the same controls might not be in place at other people's houses or on public Wi-Fi.
+Therefore, agree with your child about how they will use public Wi-Fi, or let other parents know what your child is or isn't allowed to do online.

 Securing your network and ensuring online security is the first step in protecting your children online, but using different software to block sites, set time limits and monitor their usage may be necessary.

 Content filters are a tool typically included in parental control software.
-Filters like the one introduced by the government aim to reduce the chances of children coming across inappropriate content while surfing the web.
+Filters aim to reduce the chances of children coming across inappropriate content while surfing the web.

 Some filters allow parents to set different levels of access for different children, meaning younger children can be exposed to less.

-Be aware that a common problem with filters is over-blocking, meaning material that is potentially suitable for your children is in fact hidden from them.
+Be aware that a common problem with filters is over-blocking, meaning material that is potentially suitable for your children actually ends up being hidden from them.
 Under-blocking can also be an issue, meaning content not suitable for children could slip through the net.

-Whether your little mites are addicted to playing games, watching their favourite TV show or chatting to friends on social media, you can set times for them to be online, after which the internet will be turned off.
+Whether your children are addicted to playing games, watching their favourite TV show or chatting to friends on social media, some parental control programs allow you to set times for them to be online.
+After this point, the internet will be turned off.
 You can also restrict access to certain websites at certain times of the day.

 UK mobile operators also provide free parental control software.
-Some of this is set up by default, but contact your mobile operator to ensure your children are protected while using the internet on their mobile phone.
+Some of this is set up by default, but contact your mobile operator to find out whether your children are protected while using the internet on their mobile phone.